solana-turbin3/Q3_25_Builder_AQuental/capstone/Q32025-3-Architecture.md

 The protocol is composed of three main on-chain programs and an external oracle integration, designed to be deployed on the Solana blockchain using the Anchor framework.

-1. **Sprint & Vault Program**: The core program responsible for creating and managing payment sprints, handling escrow deposits, and streaming payments to freelancers.
+1. **SprintVault Program**: The core program responsible for creating and managing payment sprints, handling escrow deposits, and streaming payments to freelancers.
 2. **Bounty Program**: Manages payments for open-source contributions, linking them to specific deliverables like GitHub Pull Requests.
 3. **Dispute Program**: A specialized program to handle payment pauses and dispute resolution, acting as an arbitration layer.
 4. **Oracle (GitHub Webhook)**: An external component that provides off-chain data (e.g., PR merge events) to trigger on-chain actions in the Bounty Program.

-### 1.1 Sprint & Vault Program
+### 1.1 SprintVault Program

 This is the central program that handles the core logic for scheduled, streaming payments.